 Graduates of the Academy Scholar program are invited to maintain their connection with the Academy by applying to become an Academy Graduate Scholar.
 The application to become a Graduate Scholar support the TUSM promotions process.
 It is hoped that Graduate Scholars will become active participants in the affairs of the Academy and progress to election as Fellows of the Academy.
 Scholar Program alumni should apply to become Graduate Scholars within 3 years of finishing the Scholar program.
 Graduates have a 5-year renewal term.
 One Graduate is elected to the executive committee and serves for 2 years.

 Dr. Herrle is an Internal Medicine physician practicing with Maine Medical Partners Hospital Medicine.
-Within the Department of Medicine at Maine Medical Center, she serves as the Associate Director of Medical Student Education, is Core Faculty for the Internal Medicine Residency, leads the residency courses in Evidence Based Medicine and Patient Safety, and is an instructor for Resident Board Review and Advanced High-Fidelity Simulation.
+Within the Department of Medicine at Maine Medical Center, she serves as the Associate Director of Medical Student Education, is Core Faculty for the Internal Medicine Residency, leads the residency courses in Evidence Based Medicine and Patient Safety, and is an instructor for High-Fidelity Simulation.
 She has also participated in a number of Tufts University School of Medicine teaching activities including Evidence Based Medicine, Case Presentation workshops, the Clinical Skills Interclerkship and Art Observation.

 Kathleen McGarr, MD is a family medicine physician, she has had the honor of taking care of families across their lifespan and from the hospital to out into the office, school, community, and even sleep-away summer camp.
 Her favorite time to take care of a family is when they welcome a new baby.
 Primary care begins with prenatal care.